Dkowald/kwd.ConsoleAssist/src/kwd.ConsoleAssist.Doc/Wiki/Home.md

   and environment variables;
 work-around this verbosity by using an environment variable.

+### Build error when changing model.
+While developing if you change the application model, the generated wrapper source may become un-compilable.

+Simply delete the generated file.
+It will get re-generated on teh next debug run.

 ### Cannot have Run with arguments if there are other commands

 Consider